bonjmartn/project-games-api-front-end/README.md

-# Project Games API - Back End
+# Project Games API - Front End
 This is the front end for Project Games API, including documentation and examples for users.

 # Live Website